|Degree||Master of Arts|

 As a private university, HdWM is funded mainly by tuition fees and the contributions of the partner companies.
 HdWM is a nonprofit organisation, therefore all revenues are used for the development of our university and the constant enhancement of the teaching quality as well as the student services.

-The tuition fees for the master’s in International Business Management are 650 Euros per month (690 Euros from summer semester 2022 on).
+The tuition fees for the master’s in International Business Management are 690 Euros per month.
 Non-EU students will be required to set up a German bank account and hand in a signed SEPA direct debit mandate for the monthly payment of the tuition fees.
 You will receive all necessary documents with your study contract.

-There is a one-time enrolment fee of 390 Euros (690 Euros from summer semester 2022 on) that you pay if you are accepted and choose to join the programme.
+There is a one-time enrolment fee of 690 Euros that you pay if you are accepted and choose to join the programme.
 You also have to pay a so-called Solidarity Contribution of 22.80 Euros per semester.

 For further information about our fees, please read our scale of fees.